agarwal-prakhar/X-Delete-UnLike-script/README.md

     Linux, Windows, ChromeOS: Ctrl + Shift + J
     macOS: Cmd + Option + J

-Copy the entirety of the script below and paste it into the console, press Enter, then click the Start button.
+Copy the entirety of the script below and paste it into the console, press Enter.

 ```